-Cat bites can make deep puncture wounds which are harder to clean.
-The nature of those wound allows bacteria or other organisms to become trapped deeper in the skin, which can lead to infection.
-Cats also carry many bacteria in their mouths, which can lead to infection.
+Cat bites can make deep puncture wounds that are hard to clean.
+The nature of these wounds allows bacteria or other organisms to become trapped deeper in the skin.
+Due to this, and the fact that cats carry many types of bacteria in their mouths, a bite can lead to infection.

 In the United States, cat and dog bites make up

 This article has more information on cat bites, safety tips, first aid, and when to seek medical attention.

 Cats can bite when they become spooked or scared.

 Cats carry a variety of pathogens in and on their bodies.
 In some cases, cat bites may lead to mild to severe infections.